Italy’s Moioli wins snowboardcross; Jacobellis finishes 4th

 With her 27 World Cup wins, nine Winter X Games titles and a better than 60-percent rate of podium finishes, the 32-year-old American has shown amazing consistency in a sport that’s often random because of the tight quarters and danger at every turn.

-Her silver-medal performance in Italy is still remembered as one of the grandest of Olympic mess-ups.
+Her silver-medal performance in Italy is still remembered as one of the grandest of Olympic flubs.

 She was dominating the field that day and had nothing to do but coast to the bottom.
-But she celebrated too soon, going over the last jump with a stylish method grab.
+But she celebrated too soon, and flew over the last jump using an unnecessary stylish method grab.
 She lost her balance on the landing, fell, and got passed at the line.
 The winner that day was Tanja Frieden, though Jacobellis earned all the headlines.

-She insists she’s over it , but the story comes up at every Olympics and, sadly for her, the trip to Pyeongchang doesn’t flip that script.
+”How often do you remember the second-place medalist?”
+Jacobellis said. ”Most of the time, you only remember first place.”

 —